Dustin Michael, an associate professor of English at Savannah State University, returned to school in 2019 to obtain an online Graduate

 Program Structure

 The M.Ed. in Middle Grades Education has rolling admissions with new students admitted throughout the year.
-Students will choose one content area of emphasis from English/language arts, science, or social studies.
-The degree requires the successful completion of 36 semester hours of coursework, plus the department's Multicultural Education Survey, and its Exit Survey.
+For the online program, students will choose one content area of emphasis from English/language arts, science, or social studies (currently math is not offered online).
+The degree requires the successful completion of 36 semester hours of coursework, plus the department’s Multicultural Education Survey, and its Exit Survey.
+The program of study is created in consultation with a faculty advisor and includes:

 Additional information and disclosures regarding state licensure for professional practice in this field can be found at the UGA Licensure Disclosure Portal.